The Best Movies of 2024: From The Substance to Deadpool & Wolverine!

 With 2024 in the books, the time has come to deliver our annual ten best-of-the-year list.
 So, how did 2024 stack up in the end?
 Fairly weakly, I’d say, with the year a bit of a casualty of the dual WGA/SAG strikes, which compromised the supply chain of movies opening in theaters – for evidence of that, one need only look at how modest of a selection of movies are open this holiday season.
-Yet, there were still plenty of good films, so let’s dig into them.
+Yet, there were still plenty of good films, so let’s dig into the best movies of 2024.

 10. Deadpool & Wolverine: